Jan 2014 - Avid Media Management

 Fee: Only £100 -reduced fee rate.
 This reduced course fee has been made possible by support from the Creative Skillset TV Skills Fund.

 To qualify for this subsidised course fee you must be a TV post production freelancer with a minimum of two broadcast credits.
+Please complete a booking form and provide a recent CV.
 If you are unsure of your status please get in touch with us to discuss on 0131 455 2572 or info [at] screenacademyscotland [dot] ac [dot] uk

 This course is specifically for Avid Media Composer users, editors and support assistants who are moving from tape based workflows to file based workflows.